Lectionary Bible Studies and Sermons

 Jesus, the cause of division.
 12:49-53

-[Seed logo] Introduction
+Introduction

 The passage

 v49.
 "I have come to pour fire upon the earth.
 What is it that I want?
 Oh!
 I just want it to be kindled."
 Our passage for study stands within a number of other passages that deal with coming judgment.
-There is great debate as to what this "fire" is that Jesus wants to pour upon the earth, but it is more than likely that Jesus is speaking about the coming of the kingdom of God and of the terrible judgment that faces humanity in that day.
-The coming day of the kingdom is not prefigured by "peace" on earth, but rather by "fire".
+There is great debate as to what Jesus actually wants to pour upon the earth, but it is more than likely that Jesus is speaking about the coming of the kingdom of God and of the terrible judgment that faces humanity in that day.
+The coming day of the kingdom is not prefigured by peace on earth, but rather by "fire".
 There is ultimately the fire of the great assize, but in the meantime, the day of judgment is prefigured in the fire of Jesus "baptism", v50, and in the fire of "division", v51.

 v51.
 Jesus aligns himself with the Old Testament prophets when he reminds his listeners that the coming day of the Lord is not a day of peace, but rather, is a day of judgment, a day of apocalyptic tribulation, a day when the saved are separated from those doomed to destruction.
 In the present moment, this coming day is prefigured in social division, cf. v52-53.
 We know that Jesus makes much of the sign of "love", the love of the brotherhood, but what we have here is another sign of the kingdom, the sign of division.